 The title for this post is from ‘In The Bath’ by Flanders and Swann.
 Towards the end, they suggest that they can ‘see the one salvation of the poor old human race/In the bath, in the bath!/Let the nations of the world all come together face to face/In the bath, in the bath!’, a splendid idea that I have no doubt will become mandatory for the United Nations should Garden Naturalist ever come to power.

 The Literacystrumpet/Garden Naturalist household laughs in the face of hosepipe bans, abandoned power showers and brushing one’s teeth dry.
 We have two water-butts, which even after a dry winter are both full, Garden Naturalist having rigged up a terribly clever arrangement linking them to each other and to the downpipe using a length of plastic hose he found in a skip.
 We also conserve water (although this is not our primary motivation, dear readers) by sharing the bath.
 This fact seems to cause other people to raise their eyebrows, so I suppose it must be slightly kinky.
 I promise you, however, that as well as saving water, sharing a bath is not only highly entertaining, but with the addition of reading matter, educational.
 Our current bath-time book, for example, is The Mystery of Dr. Fu-Manchu.
-In its favour I can say that it rattles along, packing plot into the pages as a goose-botherer might pack food into a slow-moving bird; we are a hundred pages in, and already several gruesome and ingenious murders are behind us (including one involving a giant poisonous centipede, a horrid thing which is killed with a golf club), along with a bizarre dream sequence David Lynch would be proud of.
-Nevertheless, do not be deceived: this is a very, very bad book.
+In its favour I can say that it rattles along, packing plot into the pages as a goose-botherer might pack food into a slow-moving bird; we are a hundred pages in, and already several gruesome and ingenious murders are behind us (including one involving a giant poisonous centipede, a horrid thing which is killed with a golf club), along with a bizarre Lynchean dream sequence.
+Do not be deceived, however: this is a very, very bad book.
 For one thing, it is breezily racist (“we yet were cut off, were in the hands of Far Easterns, to some extent in the power of members of that most inscrutably mysterious race: the Chinese!”).
 The Asian characters are invariably described as “little”, “yellow” and “impassive”, with the obvious exception of Dr. Fu-Manchu himself, who for some reason defies racial stereotype sufficiently to have bright green eyes.
 Many of Fu-Manchu’s minions are “little brown men” of various kinds, referred to as thugs, dacoits or lascars and they are all primitively dressed in loincloths or similar, despite living in London all the year round.
 Another major fault is Arthur Sarsfield Ward’s inability to calm himself when describing his diabolical villain.
 His muse, already palpitating, turns quite hysterical whenever it is in the presence of the devilish doctor:

 Of him it has been fitly said that he had a brow like Shakespeare and a face like Satan.
 Something serpentine, hypnotic, was in his very presence … chained to the wall, two medieval captives, living mockeries of our boasted modern security, we crouched before Dr. Fu-Manchu … never turning away the reptilian gaze of those eyes which must haunt my dreams for ever.
 They possessed a viridescence which hitherto I had only supposed possible in the eye of the cat … I can speak of them no more!